nobias-fht/advanced-scripting/docs/course/pipelines/simple_object_tracking/append_file.md

       	} else {
         getCursorLoc(x, y, z, modifiers);
         File.append(x + "," + y, file_name);
-        if (getSliceNumber + 1 < nSlices) { //(1)!
+        if (getSliceNumber + 1 < nSlices) {
             setSlice(getSliceNumber + 1);
         }
       }
       }
     ```

     1. Even if you didn't get to this answer, take a look at it and try to understand what's going on.
+How are we finding out of the file is newly created?